SHOBUsi/secure-network-design-cisco-pkt/03-firewall-acl-vpn.md

 ### Branch Router — Mirror Configuration

-The Branch router uses the same settings with HQ's WAN IP as the peer:
+The Branch router uses the same settings as HQ's WAN IP as the peer:

 ```cisco
 access-list 100 permit ip 192.168.0.128 0.0.0.127 192.168.0.64 0.0.0.63